Lme20/da/docs/algorithms/searching/binary-search/binary-search.md

 - Start with the entire sorted sequence.

 Step 2:
-- Calculate the middle index of the current search space to place the pivot. (not the elemenet value!) pivot = (left + right) / 2
+- Calculate the middle index of the current search space to place the pivot. (not the element value!) pivot = (left + right) / 2

 Step 3: